snaplet/docs-old/docs/05-guides/self-hosting.md

 That's it, you have now a snapshot in `/tmp/my-snapshot` that you can upload and share with your team.

-## Sharing snapshot via a Snaplet Project
+## Sharing snapshot via a Snaplet Cloud Project

-Run `snaplet snaspshot share /tmp/my-snapshot` to upload it to a Snaplet Project.
+Run `snaplet snaspshot share /tmp/my-snapshot` to upload it to a Snaplet Cloud Project.